nhouse417/nhouse417/README.md

 I'm a recent Firmware Engineer from Western Digital seeking an opportunity as a Software Development Engineer in Test or an Embedded Software Engineer specifically in the space or automotive industry.

-- 🔭 I’m currently working on an Arduino RC car with a remote controller!
+- 🔭 I’m currently working on implementing a RTOS on ESP32 microcontroller.
 - 🌱 I’m currently learning more about embedded systems and cFS from NASA's open source cFS on github
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts: I love basketball and American football, love to exercise, and a recent F1 fan!
 - Projects include
+  - Arduino RC Car with RF transmission
   - Facial Recognition using Python's OpenCV library, an Arduino UNO R3, and C Programming Language
-  - Casino Game using C++ Programming Language
-  - Simple JSON API using Python and Flask Library
   - A Pedestrian Crossing Project using an Arduino UNO R3 and C Programming Language

 Connect with me: